Cnb

 How To Develop An Effective Media List And Build Relationships With Journalists

-1. A good media list combines your research abilities with time-saving technology to create a perfectly targeted list of people who are likely to be interested in your client.
+1. A good media list combines your research abilities with time-saving technology to create a perfectly targeted list of people likely to be interested in your client.
 Quality over quantity is key here.
-The more targeted your media list, the more effective it is.
+The more targeted your media list, the more effective.
 The last thing you should do is send your press release to a journalist that doesn’t cover its subject matter.

 1. A good media list takes time to build.
 This requires making phone calls to reporters, sending them emails and even paying visits to their offices to ensure that they are the relevant individuals to correspond with.
 Attending events where the media are present is also very helpful, as this enables face-to-face meetings where you can obtain contact details and build on relationships.